Syllabus

 Lab Assignments

-(5pt * 7 → 35 pt): We will have labs associated with every module.
-These are due before we take the corresponding module quiz.
-See the course schedule for more details.
+(5pt * 9 → 45 pt): We will have labs associated with every module and you are encouraged to work on labs with one other person.
+Only one partner needs to submit the lab for the group.
+Labs are due before we take the corresponding quiz.
 These assignments consist of programming exercises to practice applying the techniques we cover.
 Typically, these assignments will be completed by filling in missing code into Jupyter notebooks using Google Colab, and then submitting your completed notebook.
 Each exercise will be graded all-or-nothing, with no partial credit.
-Late work: Submissions one day late will receive a minus 1 point late penalty; submissions between one day and one week late will receive a minus 3 point late penalty.
-Submissions more than one week late will receive no credit.
+Late work: Due to the short turn-around on turning labs in and taking the module quiz, no late work will be accepted.

 Semester Project